 Set deadlines:

-To avoid analysis paralysis, set deadlines for completing various aspects of the planning process.
 This can help you stay on track and ensure you’re getting closer to your goals.

 Stay flexible:

-To avoid overconfidence, remaining flexible and adaptable is important.
 This can involve being open to feedback, revising your plans as necessary, and being willing to pivot if circumstances change.

 Prioritize resources:

 To address resource constraints, it’s important to prioritize the resources most important to your plan’s success.
-This can entail reallocating resources from other areas or seeking additional funding or support.

 Conclusion